Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 What kind of creative business are you creating?
 Where are you positioning yourself in the market?
 Do you want to be a one-star business selling very affordable creative giftware or stationery products?
 Do you want to be a three-star business in the middle selling more one-off craft products?
 Or are you aiming for the top as a five-star luxury business selling stunning products worth thousands of pounds or dollars?

 If you want to reposition yourself in your market then adjusting your prices is only one of the decisions you need to make.
-You also need to think about why people would spend more or less money and what your work is worth.
+You also need to think about why people would spend more or less money and what your work is actually worth.
 You need to make changes to your branding and how you are perceived.
-You’ll need to improve your profile and customer care too if you want to be able to charge more.
+You’ll also need to improve your profile and customer care, if you want to be able to charge more.

 What price do YOUR clients expect to pay?